-The Workback Program is designed to allow a student who has been recommended for expulsion to reduce the one-year period of expulsion by no more than 90 school attendance days.
+The Workback Program is designed to allow a student who has been recommended for expulsion to reduce the oneyear period of expulsion by no more than 90 school attendance days.
 However, students are not eligible for the Workback Program if they commit any of the following offenses:

-- Arson or attempted arson.

-- Sexual battery (rape) or attempted sexual battery (rape).

-- Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or flare gun.

-- Homicide or attempted homicide.

-- Kidnapping or abduction.

-- Armed robbery or attempted armed robbery.

-- Third and subsequent offenses for use, possession, or being under the influence of mood-altering substances including alcohol and alcoholic beverages.
+- Arson or attempted arson. - Battery on a teacher/school district employee - Sexual battery (rape) or attempted sexual battery (rape). - Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or flare gun. - Homicide or attempted homicide. - Kidnapping or abduction. - Armed robbery or attempted armed robbery. - Third and subsequent offenses for use, possession, or being under the influence of mood-altering substances including alcohol and alcoholic beverages.

-For all other offenses, the principal, with approval of the area superintendent, may recommend that a student not participate in the Workback Program due to the circumstances of the expellable offense.
+For all other offenses, the principal, with approval of the area superintendent/designee, may recommend that a student not participate in the Workback Program due to the circumstances of the expellable offense.
 Upon successful completion of the Workback Program, the student shall transition back to the regular school program.